 Web portal development cost

 Web portal development cost depends on the type, features, and difficulty of the work.
 If you want to hire dedicated web developers, the custom development will cost from $20 000 to $80 000.
 It’s not a total cost.
 In case you need a very complex solution with many user groups having different rights and permissions.

-For a better understanding of the final price and time, we have prepared a table that is relevant Minimum Viable Product (MVP) of a web portal.
+For a better understanding of the final price and time, we have prepared a table that is relevant Minimum Viable Product (MVP) development of a web portal.
 So, the final price probably will be higher as well as development time.

 |Features||Approx development time, hours||Approx. cost, $|